grafana/grafana/docs/sources/panels-visualizations/visualizations/candlestick/index.md

 ## Open, High, Low, Close

-The candlestick visualization will attempt to map fields from your data to the appropriate dimension below:
+The candlestick visualization will attempt to map fields from your data to the appropriate dimension:

 - **Open** corresponds to the starting value of the given period.
 - **High** corresponds to the highest value of the given period.